White Paper

 Butzel Long

-- Elected a Fellow in the College of Labor and Employment Lawyers, the American College of Employee Benefits Counsel, and the American Bar Foundation, and an invited member of the American Employment Law Council, has served on several Committees of the ABA Labor and Employment Section and is a past chair of the Reductions-in-Force and Plant Closing subcommittee and the Michigan ABA/EEOC Liaison Committee
+• She is a Fellow of the College of Labor and Employment Lawyers, a Fellow of the American College of Employee Benefits Counsel, a Fellow of the Ameri-can Bar Foundation, and a member of the American Employment Law Council

 All of your training, right here at Lorman.